stasemsoft/FontysICT-sem1/docs/basic/methoden/training_methodElkaarAchterstevoren.md

-# Training met methode ElkaarAchterstevoren
+# Training with Method Each Other Backwards

-Maak een methode `ElkaarAchterstevoren` die als returnwaarde een `bool` heeft en 2 parameters van het type `String`.
-De methode geeft `true` terug precies dan als de ene string gelijk is aan de andere achterstevoren.
+Create a method `EachBackwards` that has as return value a `bool` and 2 parameters of type `String`.
+The method returns `true` exactly then if one string is equal to the other backwards.

-Hint: Gebruik de String-methode `SubString` om losse letters van woorden te isoleren.
+Hint: Use the String method `SubString` to isolate single letters from words.